andy194673/joust/README.md

 [**Full Training**](#Full-Training) | [**Transfer Learning**](#Transfer-Learning) |
 [**Citation**](#Citation) | [**Contact**](#Contact-Us)

-This is the source code of the paper [Transferable Dialogue Systems and User Simulators](https://aclanthology.org/2021.acl-long.13.pdf), which is accepted by ACL-IJCNLP 2021.
+This repository contains the source code for the paper [Transferable Dialogue Systems and User Simulators](https://aclanthology.org/2021.acl-long.13.pdf), which is accepted by ACL-IJCNLP 2021.
 In this work, we propose a novel joint optimisation framework of both dialogue system and user simulator for multi-domain task-oriented dialogues (MultiWOZ).
 We further demonstrate the efficacy of our model in two transfer learning setups.
-Please refer to our paper for mode details.
+Please refer to the paper for more details.

 NB: The codebase is not completely clean and still in the process of refactoring.